sanitswain/java8tips/comparator.rst

 Comparator
 ==========
 Comparator is there since jdk 1.2 and almost all of us know how important it is.
-Java-8 came up with couple of updates to the Comparator operations given below.
+Java-8 came up with couple of updates to the Comparator operations as given below.

 - Additionl default and static methods added into ``Comparator`` interface to support pipeline of stream operations.
 - ``String`` class added with ``CaseInsensitiveComparator`` to sort by ignoring the case.